 - Because dividends are a distribution of a company's earnings — not the payment of interest — the payments cannot be deducted from the company's taxes.

-- Most preferreds have no stated maturity; thus, they are sometimes referred to as a perpetuity.
+- Most preferreds have no stated maturity; sometimes called a perpetuity.

 When corporations issue securities to finance their operation, they issue, in order of issue size, bonds, common stocks, and preferred stocks.
 Prior to the 1980's, preferred stocks were issued mainly by utilities, but nowadays, the main issuers of preferreds are financial institutions and insurance companies.